Holy cannoli! We spent 10 days driving all over the island to see all the beautiful sights, meet lots of friendly people, and indulge in amazing food.

 Where to stay?

-We did like the place in Agrigento - nothing fancy, but had a wonderful breakfast with a ricotta cup that we still think about.
-B&B I Segreti della Valle.
-It was very close to things as well, nice location
+If one stood out in particular, it was - B&B I Segreti della Valle - Agrigento.
+Nothing fancy, but had a wonderful breakfast with a ricotta cup that we still think about.
+It was very close to the attractions in the area and was a great location for that part of the trip

 What to do?

 Day 1: Fly into Palermo.
 Stop at Temple of Segesta.
-Go to Erice, Medieval Town.
+Go to Erice, a Medieval Town.
 Drive to Trapani.
-Evening in Trapani
+Spend the evening in Trapani.

 Day 2: Morning in Trapani.
-Stop at Salt Flats.
-Stop in Marsala.
-Stop in Scala dei Turchi.
+Stop at Salt Flats, Marsala, and the Scala dei Turchi.
 End in Agrigento.
-For the evening drive into the town of Agrigento and walk around.
+The evening was spent meandering the streets of Agrigento.

-Day 3: See Agrigento and the Valley of the Temples.
+Day 3: Morning coffee in Agrigento and then off to the Valley of the Temples.
 We decided to park on far East side and take a taxi bus to the other side so we only had to walk one way.
-Stop in Scicli.
-Have amazing cannoli at Cannolia.
-Drive to Ragusa.
-If energy go to Modica that day.
-If not go next day.
-Modica has chocolate shop.
-Sunset in Ragusa
+Our next stop was Scicli - and this place is worth it just for the cannoli from Cannolia alone!
+Our evening was spent between Ragusa and Modica.
+Modica for the chocolate (Cioccolato di Modica Sabadì) and Ragusa for the most beautiful sunset!

-Day 5: We skipped Catania given the busy itinerary, though you may want to stop there if you have any extra time.
-Head to Etna.
-Expensive, but worth it.
-We decided to do the gondola to the bus pass.
-Drive and stay around Etna.
-Make some stops that look fun.
-We stopped at a honey place called Oro d'Etna.
-Stayed at Agriturismo Tenuta San Michelle.
+Day 5: We decided to give Catania a miss - given the busy itinerary, though you may want to stop there if you have any extra time.
+Next up was Mt Etna - the tallest active volcano in Europe!
+It was a bit pricey, but ultimately worth it.
+We didn't fancy the hike - so it was gondola to the bus pass for us.
+The surrounding area has plenty to offer - we stopped at a honey place called Oro d'Etna and stayed at Agriturismo Tenuta San Michelle.

-Day 6: Drive from the Mt Etna area to the Taormina area.
+Day 6: With Mt Etna in our rear view mirror - we worked our way on up to the Taormina area.
 We stayed outside, but close by to Taormina.
 Driving through and parking in Taormina is a bit treacherous, use the major parking lots.
-In Taormina, we saw the Castello di Mola, walked around generally, went to the Teatro Antico close to closing.
-Generally stopped into places that looked inviting.
-Stayed at B&B Villa Valentina Taormina (gorgeous oranges you could pick off their trees)
+In Taormina, we decided to check out Castello di Mola, and went to the Teatro Antico close to closing.
+We generally enjoyed stopping into places that looked inviting and stayed at B&B Villa Valentina Taormina (gorgeous oranges you could pick off their trees).

-Day 9: Have brunch in Palermo.
-Fly out.
+Day 9: And that's a wrap - we grabbed an early brunch in Palermo.
 We had to fly out a bit early to get a cheaper flight and spent the evening in Zurich.

 Where to eat / drink?

-Have a cannoli a day!
-Ok may be not, but they are delicious here and would suggest having them.
-Our favorite was in Scicli at a place call Cannolia.
+A cannoli a day keeps the doctor away!
+Ok maybe not, but they are absolutely delicious here and would suggest having them.
+Our favorite was at Cannolia in Scicli.
 We also really enjoyed a very unassuming shop in Trapani that doesn't even look to be open called Pasticceria La Rinascente.
-Also need to go to Noto, Caffe Sicilia, at the place with the birth of the cannoli.
+Also the birthplace of the cannoli, Cafe Sicilia, is alway worth a stop if you are a fan

-Feels very Mediterranean, have all the fish you can
+Sicily feels very Mediterranean, have all the fish you can while you are there

 Book bed and breakfasts to get breakfast for free and focus on snacks and meals later in the day.
 Italians aren't much for brunch as it seems things start a bit late, but we did fine one good spot in Palermo called NonnAnge Bakery and Coffee